PAYONE-GmbH/PCP-client-javascript-SDK/README.md

 #### 6. **Customization and Callbacks**

+**Configuration Properties:**

-- `iframe`: Configure the container and size for the payment iframe.
+- `iframe`: Configure the container and size for the payment iframe
+  - `iframeWrapperId`: (required) ID of the HTML element where the iframe will be rendered
+  - `height`: (optional) Height in pixels or 'auto', defaults to 'auto'
+  - `width`: (optional) Width in pixels, defaults to 400
+  - `zIndex`: (optional) CSS z-index for the iframe, defaults to 9999

+- `token`: (required) JWT token obtained from your backend via the CommercePlatform-API

+- `environment`: (required) Either 'test' or 'live'

-- `uiConfig`: Customize the look and feel of the form fields.
+- `uiConfig`: (optional) Customize the look and feel of the form fields including colors, fonts, borders, and styling for labels, inputs, and error messages

-- `locale`: Set the language/locale for the form.
+- `locale`: (optional) Set the language/locale for the form (e.g., 'de_DE', 'en_US'), defaults to 'de_DE'

+- `mode`: (optional) Either 'test' or 'live', defaults to 'live'

-- `submitButton`: Provide a selector or element for the submit button.
+- `submitButton`: Provide a selector or element for the submit button

+- `allowedCardSchemes`: (optional) Array of allowed card types: 'amex', 'diners', 'discover', 'maestro', 'mastercard', 'visa', 'unionpay'

+- `customTextConfig`: (optional) Customize labels, placeholders, aria-labels, and error messages for different locales

-- `tokenizationSuccessCallback`: Handle the token and card details on success.
+- `tokenizationSuccessCallback`: (required) Handle the token and card details on success.
+Receives:
+  - `statusCode`: HTTP status code
+  - `token`: The tokenized card token
+  - `cardDetails`: Object containing `cardholderName`, `cardNumber`, `expiryDate`, and `cardType`
+  - `inputMode`: The input method used (e.g., 'manual', 'scan')

-- `tokenizationFailureCallback`: Handle errors on failure.
+- `tokenizationFailureCallback`: (required) Handle errors on failure.
+Receives:
+  - `statusCode`: HTTP status code
+  - `errorResponse`: Object containing error details

 #### 7. **PCI DSS & Security**